ronaldycgomes/ronaldycgomes/README.md

 - **Hi, I'm Ronaldy, I'm 20 years old** and I live in **Brazil(Santos,SP)** .
 At the moment I am in college(Science and Technology/Computer Science) at Federal University of ABC(UFABC).

-- 🌱 I’m currently learning **HTML, CSS and JavaScript(and their frameworks)** in order to achieve conditions to work as a Fullstack developer intern(or Jr developer).
+- 🌱 I’m currently learning **HTML, CSS and JavaScript(and their frameworks)** in order to achieve conditions to work in tech area.

 - 🤝 I’m looking for help with **frontend and backend projects.**